valentinLouvet/lessurl/README.md

 Django requires these modules:

-`pip install djangorestframework `
+`pip3 install djangorestframework `

-`pip install django-cors-headers`
+`pip3 install django-cors-headers`

-`pip install djangorestframework-jwt`
+`pip3 install djangorestframework-jwt`

 then to run the server

-`python manage.py runserver`
+`python3 manage.py runserver`

 ###for Angular 2